sarthtalati/v1.1-API-Documentation/source/includes/_transaction.md

 1634 | Return type is invalid
 1635 | Please pass line-items that need to be returned 1636 | Transaction status is invalid
+9601 | Failed to add line-item.
+9602 | Failed to add credit notes.
+9603 | Failed to add payment more details (tender).
+9604 | Failed to add custom fields
+9605 | Base currency is not set for the org.
+9606 | Currency not passed for the transaction.
+9607 | Payment mode (tender) not found.
+9608 | Line-item with the item code {x} passed is marked as outlier.
+9609 | Invalid payment attribute passed.
+9610 | New bill event failed.
+Points are not awarded.
+9611 | Transaction is marked as outlier.
+9612 | Unable to save credit notes.
+9613 | Invalid payment attribute.
+9614 | Multiple loyalty bills found to be returned.
+9615 | Validity (in days) for return policy is not defined.
+9616 | Single loyalty bill found.
+Allowing regular return.